seanox/aspect-js/manual/en/composite.md

 ## Resources

 The inner markup, CSS and JavaScript of composites can be outsourced.
-The default directory `./modules` can be changed with the property `Composite.MODULES`.
-The file name of the outsourced resources is derived from the ID of the as composite marked HTML element.
+The default directory `./modules` can be changed via the property `Composite.MODULES` .
+The file names of the outsourced resources are derived from the ID of the HTML element marked as composite.
 Which resources or parts of the component are swapped out can be decided individually for each component.

 ```
 + modules